chekos/Datawrapper/docs/user-guide/quickstart.md

 ## Installation

-Install the datawrapper package using uv (recommended) or pip:
+Install the datawrapper package using `uv` or `pip` or another Python package manager:

 ```bash
 # Using uv (recommended)